-LCIS & LCES is seeking a School Social Worker for 2022-23!
+LCHS is seeking a School Social Worker for 2023-2024!

-Reports To: LCIS Principal /LCES Principal (two positions)
+Reports To: LCHS Principal

 Purpose of Position: To develop students who are productive community members by demonstrating the school Habits of a Learner, which include perseverance, collaboration, compassion, craftsmanship, respect, responsibility, and curiosity.
 Identify and support students with therapeutic supports, care coordination, assessment/evaluation and referrals.
 Support staff through the development of a trauma informed school environment.
 Demonstrate a flexible, collaborative attitude in completing the work and a willingness to be a team player to accomplish school and district goals.

 Purpose of Position: The School Social Worker provides essential developmental, preventative, and responsive therapeutic services to improve the social, emotional, and psychological functioning of students and maximize academic achievement.
 This position identifies and supports students through evidence-based evaluations, care coordination, and Tier I & Tier II interventions.
 The Social worker provides IEP minutes and supports the MTSS process.
 The Social Worker responds to referrals from school staff, parents, students, and community partner agencies to provide direct services related to identified needs.
 The role also assists in the development of a trauma informed, grief sensitive school environment while serving as a liaison between students, schools, families, and community agencies to support the whole child.

 Duties of this job include, but are not limited to:

 - Provides intervention and skill building for students who have been identified for Tier 1 and Tier 2 skill-building and therapeutic supports (individual or group).

 - Performs Suicide Risk Assessments (and other behavioral or mental health crisis response including through Safe2Tell) and serves as the mental health consultant on threat assessments, on an as needed basis.